Apricot-Conservation-Project/base/README.md

 # {AA} Base plugin

-No one is allowed to use this plugin without permission.
+Anyone is free to use the code contained for any purpose, credit would be nice :)

 ### Building a Jar